 Syria Crisis Appeal

-The number of vulnerable people continues to increase as the humanitarian crisis deepens.
-We are working through our partners in Lebanon and Iraq to respond to the growing Syrian refugee crisis.
+The spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis deepens.
+We are working through our partners in Lebanon and Iraq to respond to the ongoing Syrian refugee crisis.

 We are also supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.